 next

 - This is the branch you should submit pull requests against.
-It reflects what's coming in
+It reflects what's coming in the next release.

 Maintaining good documentation can be a painstaking task, but poor documentation leads to frustration and makes the project less appealing to users.
 Fortunately, writing documentation for Web Awesome is fast and easy!